 The application of simplified approach does not require the Company to track changes in credit risk.
-Rather, it recognises impairment loss allowance based on lifetime ECLs at each reporting date, right from its initial recognition.
+Rather, it recognises impairment loss allowance based on Intelline ECLs at each reporting date, right from its initial recognition.

 For recognition of impairment loss on other financial assets and risk exposure, the Company determines whether there has been a significant increase in the credit risk since initial recognition.
 If credit risk has not increased significantly, twelve month ECL is used to provide for impairment loss.
 However, if credit risk has increased significantly, lifetime ECL is used.
-If, in the subsequent period, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition, then the entity reverts to recognising impairment loss allowance based on a twelve month ECL.
+If, in the subsequent period, credit quality of the instrument improves such that there is no longer a significant increase in credit risk since initial recognition, then the entity

-ECL is the difference between all contractual cash flows that are due to the Company in accordance with the contract and all the cash flows that the entity expects to receive (i.e., all cash shortfells), discounted at the original EIR.
+ECL is the difference between all contractual cash flows that are due to the Company in accordance with the contract and all the cash flows that the entity expects to receive (i.e., all cash shortfalls), discounted at the original EIR.